BA San Francisco State University (SFSU) (Enrolled)

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.

 I currently have a work in progress, a new perspective on American Indian history and Spiritual Traditions.
+One chapter from it was published as an essay in Raven Chronicles, Seattle WA.

-I frequently perform my poetry in public at SF Bay Area schools, elder homes, and cafe/restaurant poet readings.
+I frequently perform my poetry (and music) in public at SF Bay Area schools, elder homes, and cafe/restaurant poet readings.
 I also served my previous employer, Wells Fargo Bank, by giving speeches to employees about community service opportunities.
 As a result I have acquired good public speaking skills.

 I studied Piano and Theory at the Royal Conservatory of Music in Toronto Ontario Canada, and before that took examinations in their method up to Grade 10 Piano.
 I have taught Piano in private practice in Santa Rosa CA. Also currently playing for Unity Center, Walnut Creek, church services, and performing in clubs and concert settings as pianist for singers Camille Larrea and Chappell Holt.